 Engine parts wear in the first five to ten minutes of driving after starting a cold engine.
 You will be holding the engine temperature in that cold range where wear takes place so the engine's life will be greatly reduced.

 You aren't solving any problem by leaving the thermostat out.
 Also, the Engine Computer goes into "closed loop" when the engine is above a certain temperature.
 That is when it adds the oxygen sensors' readings to the fuel metering calculations and fine tunes them for best fuel mileage and lowest emissions.
-If the engine doesn't get to a high enough temperature, it will be like driving an older car with the choke stuck on.

 If this goes on long enough, it's possible to set a diagnostic fault code for "Engine running cold too long".
 On some models that will turn on the Check Engine light.
 That can turn into a big problem because if a totally different, minor problem is detected, you won't know it because the light is already on.